-The e-scooters should be parked in the sprayed bays on the floor in the parking zones.
-If there isn’t a bay, make sure the scooter is not blocking the path to allow for the people with visual impairments, wheelchairs, and prams to pass by safely.
-A £7.50 fine has been introduced for users parking incorrectly or outside of parking zones.
+The e-scooters should be parked within the sprayed bays marked on the floor in the parking zones or in the parking racks.
+If there isn’t a bay, make sure the scooter is not blocking the path to allow for people with visual impairments, wheelchairs, and prams to pass by safely.
+A £10 fine has been introduced for users parking incorrectly or outside of parking zones.

 4 – Wear a helmet

-Helmets are provided on the front of Wind’s e-scooters.
-It is advised for users to wear one to keep themselves safe especially as e-scooters must be used on the road (or cycle lane).
+Helmets are recommended to be worn whilst riding the e-scooters to keep users safe especially as they must be used on the road (or cycle lane).
 They protect users for getting serious head injuries, they could save your life!

 5 – Check e-scooter for wear and tear

-Although the e-scooters are checked regularly by Wind’s patrollers, it’s a good idea to get into the habit of doing your own checks.
+Although the e-scooters are checked regularly by Superpedestrian’s team, it’s a good idea to get into the habit of doing your own checks.
 Before you ride, check to make sure the breaks, accelerator, lights, and tyres are working as well as the handlebar is correctly aligned.
-If there are any issues, report it via the app and the Wind team will be notified to take it for repair.
+If there are any issues, report it via the app and the Superpedestrian team will be notified to take it for repair.

 6 – Be careful of winter surroundings